School Policies

 General Policy

 The following policies are in place to help ensure the health and safety of all students, faculty and staff within the School of Film/Video.
-The use of the School of Film/Video facilities, equipment, and production service is a privilege, not a right.
-Any footage acquired or produced while violating these policies and procedures cannot be accepted, and is possibly ineligible for a grade.
+The use of the School of Film/Video facilities, equipment, and production services is a privilege, not a right.
+Any footage acquired or produced while violating these policies and procedures cannot be accepted, and is potentially ineligible for a grade.

-- You must meet with Production Services in advance of any and all projects that involve prop weapons, minors, moving vehicles, swimming pools or water, animals, stunts, pyrotechnics, beaches, nudity, parks, SAG actors, airports, two locations or off-campus locations, the use of permits or roadways.
+• You must meet with Production Services in advance of any and all projects that involve prop weapons, minors, moving vehicles, swimming pools or other bodies of water, animals, stunts, pyrotechnics, beaches, nudity, parks, SAG actors, airports, two or more locations or off-campus locations, the use of permits or roadways.
 These activities are considered dangerous and/or complicated and require consultation.

-- You must maintain respect for and protection of all School of Film/Video facilities, equipment, and production insurance.
+• You must maintain respect for all School of Film/Video facilities, equipment, and production insurance.

-- All facilities and equipment must be returned in the same (or better) condition in which they were found.
+• All facilities and equipment must be returned in the same (or better) condition in which they were found.
 Deposits will be held if guidelines are not followed.
-If damage is beyond the deposit, the student listed on the reservation form will be held responsible for the full amount of repair.
+If damage exceeds the amount of the deposit, the student listed on the reservation form will be held responsible for the full amount of repair.

 Liability